-Sto Antonio (St Anthony) is said to have been born in 1195, in Lisbon, and his saint’s day (June 13) is a municipal holiday.
-He is held to be the patron saint of matchmaking and on the June 12th each year the St Anthony weddings are held.
+Sto Antonio (St Anthony) is said to have been born in 1195, in Lisbon.
+His saint’s day (June 13) is a municipal holiday.
+He is the patron saint of matchmaking and each year the St Anthony weddings are held on June 12th.
 Dozens of couples vie for the honor of participating in the group weddings (since 1997, those selected can opt for either a religious or purely civil ceremony).
-Around 15 couples are chosen to be the Noivos de Santo Antonio, and the festivities are paid for by the city.
+Around 15 couples are chosen to be the Noivos de Santo Antonio, and the the city pays for their whole wedding.

 (The grey-haired gentleman who appears repeatedly in the video–kissing people, handing out statues and making a speach at the end–was the mayor of Lisbon at the time the video was made.)

 St Anthony’s Day is also the height of the arraiais, or street parties, that the festas populares are best known for, and which pepper the city throughout the month of June.